CA FOUNDATION MATHS SYLLABUS STUDY MATERIAL AND PATTERN

 The CA Foundation Exam is a professional certification examination conducted by the Institute of Chartered Accountants of India (ICAI) for individuals seeking to become chartered accountants in India.
-The exam is conducted twice a year, in May and November, and consists of four papers:
+The exam is conducted thrice a year, in January, May and September, and consists of four papers:

 To be eligible to take the CA Foundation Exam, candidates must have passed Class 12 or an equivalent examination with a minimum of 50% marks in the aggregate.
 Additionally, they must have finished a predetermined number of hours of study in a recognized program.